EmergeTools/Pow/README.md

 # Pow

-Delightful SwiftUI transitions for your app.
+Delightful SwiftUI effects for your app.

 > **Note**
 > Pow is free to test and evaluate.
 To deploy an app using it to the App Store, you need to [purchase a license](https://movingparts.io/pow).